Frequently Asked Questions

 What is an alternate?

 Alternates are individuals who complete the registration process and help us ensure that we have 343 first responders to represent the fallen the day of the climb.
 Alternates who attend the event help ensure that we have all 343 are represented.
-Those who don't get to climb are guaranteed a spot for the following year.
-For more information about alternates, see our registration rules.

 Who do I talk to if I have any registration related questions?

-Contact the event director at email@example.com
+Contact the participants coordinator at email@example.com

 Are pledges required?